Christian A. Coomer

-Christian Aaron Coomer (born October 31, 1974) is a Judge of the Georgia Court of Appeals.
+Christian Aaron Coomer (born October 31, 1974) is an American lawyer who served as a judge of the Georgia Court of Appeals from 2018 to 2023, representative in the Georgia House of Representatives from 2011 to 2018, and an active-duty Air Force Judge Advocate from 2001 to 2005, Georgia Air National Guard Judge Advocate and Reserve Judge Advocate from 2005 to 2025.

+In August 2023, Coomer was removed from office by the Georgia Supreme Court for "patterns of bad faith behavior" with regard to a former client he represented in 2015-2016.

 Education

 Coomer received his Bachelor of Arts in Communication from Lee University in Cleveland, Tennessee and earned his Juris Doctor at the University of Georgia School of Law.

+Career

-Legal and military career
+Law practice and military service

 Coomer's professional experience included operating his own law practice and serving as a judge advocate in the U.S. Air Force Reserve's JAG Corps.
 Coomer spent four years on active duty with the United States Air Force.
 Upon separating from active duty, he began serving in the reserve component as a member of Georgia Air National Guard and the Air Force Reserve.
-He has worked as a Special Assistant United States Attorney, represented the Air Force in labor and employment matters before federal and state agencies, served as general counsel to a military hospital, prosecuted courts-martial, trained military members on law enforcement standards and the law of armed conflict, and managed the busiest General Courts-Martial docket in the Air Force.
-Coomer completed Air Command and Staff College at Air University, Maxwell Air Force Base, Alabama.
-He has been awarded the Air Force Meritorious Service Medal and the Global War on Terrorism Medal, among other awards and decorations.
-He has attained the rank of Lieutenant Colonel.
+He has worked as a special assistant United States attorney, in which he represented the Air Force in labor and employment matters before federal and state agencies, served as general counsel to a military hospital, prosecuted courts-martial, trained military members on law enforcement standards and the law of armed conflict, and managed the General Courts-Martial docket in the Air Force.
+Coomer completed Air Command and Staff College.
+He has been awarded the Air Force Meritorious Service Medal and the Global War on Terrorism Service Medal, among other awards and decorations.
+He has attained the rank of lieutenant colonel.